Keycloak with PostgreSQL Database

-The new version of Keycloak comes with its own embedded dev-file database to persist data.
-This default database is designed to run instantly and so is suitable only for use in a test environment.
-In a production environment, more mature relational database must be used.
+Keycloak comes with its own embedded H2 database to persist data by default.
+H2 is a Java SQL relational database.
+Keycloak uses the H2 database so that it can run instantly.
+The H2 is an in-memory database and it is suitable only for use in a test environment.
+In a production environment, it is recommended that a more mature relational database must be used.

-In this tutorial, you will learn how to configure Keycloak (powered by Quarkus) to use with PostgreSQL database instead of its default dev-file database.
+In this tutorial, you will learn how to configure Keycloak to use with PostgreSQL database instead of its default H2 database.

 What You Need

-Complete the steps below to set up Keycloak with MySQL:
+Complete the steps below to set up Keycloak with PostgreSQL:

 Create New PostgreSQL Database with a New User for Keycloak